 Every year, for a period of between five to 10 days, the night skies over Antarctica and the Arctic Circle are visited by an unusual phenomenon known as noctilucent clouds (NLCs) or polar mesospheric clouds (PMCs).
 Residing at an altitude between 47 to 53 miles, these electric-blue clouds are the highest in Earth's atmosphere and can only be observed well after the sun has dipped below the horizon at twilight.

-According to NASA, night clouds are a relatively new phenomenon, with the first observations occurring a couple years after the eruption of Krakatoa sent tons of volcanic ash high into the atmosphere.
+According to NASA, night clouds are a relatively new phenomenon, with the first observations occurring a couple years after the eruption of Krakatoa in 1883 sent tons of volcanic ash high into the atmosphere.
 They increased again after the Tunguska meteor event over Siberia in 1908.
-In 2007, NASA launched the AIM satellite (Aeronomy of Ice in the Mesosphere) to specifically study noctilucent clouds and discover the conditions that favor their formation.
+In 2007, NASA launched the AIM satellite (Aeronomy of Ice in the Mesosphere) to study noctilucent clouds and learn more about the conditions that favor their formation.
+That mission continues today, with images like the one below coming in if the conditions are right.

 "AIM and other research has shown that in order for the clouds to form, three things are needed: very cold temperatures, water vapor and meteoric dust," James Russell, an atmospheric and planetary scientist at Hampton University, said in a NASA article.
 "The meteoric dust provides sites that the water vapor can cling to until the cold temperatures cause water ice to form."

 The Krakatoa event likely "seeded" the upper atmosphere with dust, allowing noctilucent clouds to be seen over more populated areas.
-In its most recent observations, however, NASA is reporting that the blue cloud formations are not only starting earlier than normal, but also once again spreading beyond the polar regions.
+In its most recent observations, however, NASA is reporting that the blue cloud formations are not only starting earlier than normal, but also spreading beyond the polar regions.

 Researchers believe the beautiful twilight displays, observed as far south as Colorado and Utah, could be due to an increased abundance of methane in the upper atmosphere.